Official conference of Maritime Transport Agency of GeorgiaBatumi, Georgia · 7 - 8 September 2026

 Comfortable, scenic, affordable.

 Daily trains run from both Tbilisi and Kutaisi to Batumi Central station - a comfortable and affordable way to arrive in style.
-Book tickets in advance, check schedules and fares, especially during peak season.
+Book tickets in advance and check schedules and fares, especially during peak season.

 railway.ge

-Conference sessions are held in English.
-Simultaneous interpretation will be provided where indicated in the agenda.
+Conference sessions are held in English, with simultaneous interpretation provided where indicated in the agenda.
+Out in the city, a couple of Georgian phrases are always warmly received.